-Monitor Means the independent regulator for the purposes of Part 2 of the NHS Act 2006.
-Non-Executive Director Means a Director who is not an officer of the Foundation Trust and is not to be treated as an officer by virtue of the Constitution.
+Member Means a member of the Foundation Trust.
+NHS England Means the independent regulator for the purposes of the Health and Social Care Act.
+Non-Executive Director Means a director who is not an officer of the Foundation Trust and is not to be treated as an officer by virtue of the Constitution.
 Officer Means an employee of the Foundation Trust.
 Partner Means, in relation to another person, a member of the same household living together as a family unit.
 Property Is land, buildings and equipment owned or leased by the Foundation Trust.
 Protected Property (Assets) The property (land and buildings) needed for the purposes of providing any of the mandatory (designated) goods and services and mandatory training and education.
-Provider Licence The document issued by Monitor which authorises an organisation to provide health care.
+Provider Licence The document which authorises an organisation to provide health care.
 Secretary Means the Trust Board Secretary of the Foundation Trust or any other person appointed to perform the duties of the Secretary, including a joint, assistant or deputy secretary.
 Standing Financial Instructions (SFIs) Regulate the conduct of the Trust's financial matters.
 Standing Orders (SOs) The constitution incorporates the Standing Orders and regulates the business conduct of the Board of Directors and Council of Governors.

-1.3 Responsibilities and delegation
+Responsibilities and delegation 1.3